 If you’ve applied for a job and noticed that the job posting has been removed but your application is still under review, don’t panic.
 There are many reasons why this might happen, and it doesn’t necessarily mean that your application has been rejected.
 Be patient, stay informed, and take appropriate action if necessary.
 And remember, there are always other job opportunities out there.

-FAQs about Job Posting Removed But the Application is Still Under Review
+FAQs with Answers about Job Posting Removed But the Application is Still Under Review